-Internet access is easy to get and usually free or cheap pretty much throughout California as long as you’re within WiFi or cable distance of a hotel, cafe, etc. That is, you probably won’t get access in the remoter parts of Death Valley or in the middle of nowhere, for example, but the main hotel at Furnace Creek in Death Valley has it, and almost any self-respecting hotel or coffee shop in even the smallest city or town in rural California will have access in one way or another.
+Internet access is easy to get and usually free or cheap pretty much throughout California as long as you’re within WiFi or cable distance of a hotel, cafe, etc. That is, you won’t usually get access in the remoter parts of Death Valley or in the middle of nowhere, but the main hotel at Furnace Creek in Death Valley has it, and almost any self-respecting hotel or coffee shop in even the smallest city or town in rural California will have access in one way or another.
 That old reliable standby, Starbucks, has free WiFi access at its stores, and since Starbucks is everywhere in this state (Resistance Is Futile!!), it’s not a bad way to do this if you’re not staying at a motel (and you’re OK with the security implications).

 A few basic tips on things like numbers, etc., for foreigners:

 - The N11 numbers (911, 511, etc.) are special: 911 is for emergencies, 311 for non-emergency access, etc. but see the California N11 Guide for details, as (except for 911 and 411) the details can vary from place to place within the state, and may not even be available in many places.

 - Phone numbers in the USA and Canada are usually given in the form “(NNN) NNN-NNNN (e.g. “(510) 555 1212”) or “1-NNN-NNN-NNNN” (e.g. “1-510-555-1212”).
 The number in the parentheses or after the initial “1” (“510” above) is the area code; the rest of the number is the local prefix (“555”) followed by the rest of the local number.
 The initial “1” is not always given but (at least in California) is usually required to make long-distance calls from land lines (this confuses the fact that the USA and Canada’s international prefix is also “1”…).
 The initial “1” is not normally required with mobile phones (but it doesn’t hurt).